-Subscription, acquisition and transfers of shares will be exempt from Transfer Tax (Impuesto sobre Transmisiones Patrimoniales) and Value Added Tax.
+Subscription, acquisition and transfers of shares will be exempt from Transfer Tax (Impuesto sobre Transmisiones Patrimoniales) and Value Added Tax, in accordance with the exceptions provided in article 314 of the Spanish Securities Market Act and the corresponding articles of the Spanish regulations of the referred taxes.
 Additionally, no Stamp Duty is levied on such subscription, acquisition and transfers.

-16.2.4 Non-resident Shareholders
+16.2.4 Non-Spanish Shareholders